Nisreen05/BeMEApp/README.md

 # BeMEApp
 # BeMEApp

-BeMEApp is a mobile app that allows users to share their stories and reflect on personal experiences.
+BeMEApp is a mobile app that allows users to share their stories and heal their feelings.
 It includes screens such as:
 - GoodStoryScreen
 - BadStoryScreen